-- Printers are the essential required network devices in small office to an enterprise network offices.
-In your office you might need one printer, so you don’t need to install and configure print server in a Windows server, but when you need to deploy for a large office you must know the deployment of printers for office users.
+- Printers are the essential required network devices in a small office to enterprise network offices.
+In your office you might need one printer, so you don’t need to install and configure the print server in a Windows server, but when you need to deploy for a large office you must know the deployment of printers for office users.

 - The Distributed File System (DFS) provides a simplified view of file resources in Windows Server across multiple servers and sites while enabling efficient replication of folder contents between servers.
-In this article we are going show you the installation and configuration of distributed files system (DFS) in Windows Server 2012 R2.
+In this article, we are going to show you the installation and configuration of distributed files system (DFS) in Windows Server 2012 R2.

 8. Group Policy Management

 - Backup and restore Group Policy Object in Windows Server will help you to protect GPOs configuration.
 It is easy to create and edit a group policy object for Windows System administrators but takes to much time to complete the task.

 - As a network administrator, you know software deployment is the most important task for System Administrator.
 So let’s go through How to Install the software using group policy for network clients.
 It’s not difficult but needs some basic networking and Windows Server knowledge.

 - Folder Redirection is the way to keep profile folders to a network location or other location in the local computer.
 Typically user-profiles and settings are stored in local profile.
 By redirecting folders, you can access to data regardless of which computers you are logged in.